 She and her father co-founded the Delta Karate School in 1993 where she taught children and youth karate for 5 years, and which continues as a small family-run dojo for dedicated karate students.
 She continues her martial arts through the study of Iai – Japanese swordsmanship, also under the expertise of her master swordsman father.

-This striving for excellence, compassion and attuned intuition that Dr. Ling has learned through her family predecessors and the study of traditional martial arts she heartily applies to the medical care she provides to all those who come to her clinic.
+This striving for excellence, compassion and attuned intuition that Dr. Ling has learned through her life experiences she heartily applies to the medical care she provides to all those who come to her clinic.